m1ndflay3r/zsh_libmisc/man/libmisc/isfile.md

 ------------------------------------------------------------------------

-note: yes, I'm aware this functionality is built into zsh.
-This exists because said built-in doesn't behave quite the way I'd prefer.
+*yes, I'm aware this functionality is built into zsh.
+This exists because said built-in doesn't behave quite the way I'd prefer.*